Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 Website: www.manitoba.ca/labour/standards

 This is a general overview and the information used is subject to change.
-For detailed information, please refer to current legislation including The Employment Standards Code and The Worker Recruitment and Protection Act, or contact the Employment Standards Branch to ask for advice.
+For detailed information, please refer to current legislation including The Employment Standards Code, The Construction Industry Wages Act , The Worker Recruitment and Protection Act, or contact Employment Standards.